 As a term, “specialty coffee” was first coined in 1974 by Erna Knutsen in an issue of Tea & Coffee Trade Journal to describe beans of the best flavour which are produced in special microclimates.
 Follow us on the journey your specialty coffee takes to discover why it deserves to be called “special”.

-There are many types of coffee beans in existence, but in the coffee industry, there are only two types which are mainly used: Arabica and Robusta.
+There are many types of coffee beans in existence, but in the coffee industry, there are only two main types which make up 98% of the world’s production: Arabica and Robusta.